anders-biostat/rlc_tutorial/citeseq_example/example_1.md

 window, as the viewer pane is a bit small to show two plots side by side.
 As layout for our charts, we use a simple 2x2 grid, with four chart positions labelled "A1", "A2", "B1", and "B2".

 The `lc_scatter` function inserts a scatter plot.
 The first argument sepcifies values for the plots parameters.
-Unsurpisingly, we have to pass two vectors with x and y coordinates of the points, and furthermore, we specify a few more optional parameters: Both axes should be logarithmic, with tic marks labelling multiples of 10.
+Unsurprisingly, we have to pass two vectors with x and y coordinates of the points, and furthermore, we specify a few more optional parameters: Both axes should be logarithmic, with tic marks labelling multiples of 10.
 Note how all the parameters are wrapped in a call to a function named `dat`.
 This will be explained later.